koh-osug/openWakeWord-cpp/README.md

 C++ version of [openWakeWord](https://github.com/dscripka/openWakeWord).

+This version also supports newer versions (>0.6.0) from the main branch of the [openWakeWord](https://github.com/dscripka/openWakeWord) repository.

 ## Build

 1. Download a release of the [onnxruntime](https://github.com/microsoft/onnxruntime) and extract to `lib/<arch>` where `<arch>` is `uname -m`.